November 20th, 2020

 One of the factors that Marder and co-writer/brother Abraham Marder, working off a story from Derek Cianfrance, add to the equation is that Ruben is an addict.
 He’s been sober for four years, but with this recent event, Lou is afraid that Ruben won’t be able to keep himself on the wagon.
 After checking with a doctor and further inspection, Ruben is at the point where his hearing is rapidly deteriorating, the reason being a degenerative issue, but also the constant banging he has been doing to his ears.
 When Ruben finds a community that helps those that have lost or are losing their hearing, he’s resistant at first, unwilling to believe that he can’t hear, but he sticks around, while Lou goes off to live her life.
 His goal is to get back to what was his normal, selling things to afford surgery, learning sign language, and with the hope of getting implants to save his hearing.

 It’s hard to even compare Sound of Metal to other films.
 On the surface, Sound of Metal has a feeling and look similar to Bradley Cooper’s A Star is Born, telling a narrative about a struggling artist.
-But the heart and soul of Sound of Metal is the sound design, sound mixing teams, which reminded me of the horror hit A Quiet Place.
+But the heart and soul of Sound of Metal is the sound design, sound mixing teams.
 There is an acute attention to the audible details that surround Ruben.
 A faucet dripping, a bird chirping, the feedback from an amplifier, the sound of fingers clicking to do sign language, and everything else.
 It all has a heightened sense to it, up until Ruben cannot hear anymore.
 Then it is all gone and it’s a void, in an abyss that is perfectly displayed in Sound of Metal.

 There is a beautiful and breathtaking amount of compassion in Sound of Metal.
 A film that revolves around a man that must find a new purpose in life.
 It’s also a movie that takes into consideration what the disabled community takes on, lives through, and it must be appreciated everyday.
-Not just appreciated after watching a good movie about the subject, but understood, and opening our eyes and ears to the gifts we have.
+Not just appreciated after watching a good movie about the subject, but understood, and opened our eyes and ears to the gifts we have.
 A lot of that praise belongs to Riz Ahmed, as he has delivered one of the best performances of 2020.
-Sound of Metal rocked me and reminded me to never take any part of life for granted.
+Sound of Metal rocked me.

-SOUND OF METAL IS PLAYING AT THE MUSIC BOX THEATRE THIS WEEKEND-NOVEMBER 20TH AND AVAILABLE ON AMAZON PRIME ON DECEMBER 4TH
+SOUND OF METAL IS PLAYING AT SELECT THEATERS THIS WEEKEND AND AVAILABLE ON AMAZON PRIME ON DECEMBER 4TH

 3 ½ STARS